 When you're an email marketer, your to-do list often looks like this: Generate opt-in leads, segment your lists, set up lead nurturing workflows, draft clear and concise email copy, check your emails for deliverability, optimize for plain text and HTML, and so on.
 "Where's the fun in this?" you may wonder.

 While plain text or bare-bones emails can still be extremely effective, sometimes you want to amaze your subscribers with creative, captivating, or delightfully understated email designs.
 Some brands out there have also figured out how to create emails that are pretty darn beautiful.
 If you're looking to dabble in something a little more adventurous for your next email marketing campaign, check out the examples below for inspiration.

 Email Newsletter Design Examples

-1) Collaborative Fund
+1. Collaborative Fund

 In design, red and yellow serve as powerful color choices.
 While red is known to convey power or passion, yellow is often considered both bright and energizing.
 Although many companies use a big block of color at the top of their newsletters to draw people in, the folks at Collaborative Fund took it a few steps further by combining red and yellow bursts of color throughout the whole email.
 Pretty powerful, right?

-Color aside, they leveraged clean divides to separate these blocks, while incorporating different textures -- like that crumpled paper -- to create a really compelling experience.
+Color aside, they leveraged clean divides to separate these blocks, while incorporating different textures — like that crumpled paper — to create a really compelling experience.

-Here's a much more concise email from InVision, which includes a clean design and an eye-catching color.
-Thanks to that darker blue background, both the call-to-action and the white box near the bottom of the email to command attention.
+This is a much more concise email from InVision, which includes a clean design and an eye-catching color.
+The blue background causes both the call-to-action and the white box near the bottom of the email to command attention.
 The fanned-out product images help the recipient understand what the announcement entails before diving into the explainer copy.

-The best part?
 The colorful experience doesn't stop with the email.
 The bright blue color is carried through to the corresponding website, making this a strong example of seamless branding.